Impact on insurers from Britain's vote to leave the EU

-U.S. insurer Markel (MKL.N) plans to apply for regulatory approval to set up a European Union subsidiary in Munich, it said on Thursday.

-British insurer and asset manager Standard Life (SL.L) said this week it was likely to choose Dublin for its EU base, while Lloyd's of London insurer Hiscox (HSX.L) said last week it had chosen Luxembourg.
+QBE Insurance Group will set up a subsidiary in Brussels and CNA Hardy has chosen Luxembourg for one, the two companies said on Tuesday.

-Insurers are setting up regulated EU subsidiaries in case Britain does not have access to the single market after Brexit.
+Insurers are setting up regulated EU subsidiaries in case Britain does not have access to the single market after Brexit so as to allow them to continue to operate across the bloc.

 ADMIRAL